 Satésaus: Peanuts were introduced to Indonesia from Mexico by Spanish and Portuguese traders in the 16th century and have become a staple in the diet throughout Southeast Asia.
 Peanuts are common in many Indonesian dishes, and satésaus features them as the starring ingredient.
 This sauce is supposed to be a perfect savory balance of slightly sweet and slightly spicy.

 Spekkoek: The pretty spiced layer cake known as spekkoek is a Dutch-Indonesian invention.
 Some believe that this tasty treat is related to the Dutch speculaas cookies with their similar clove, cinnamon, and ginger flavor.
-Spekkoek is very labor intensive to prepare, and therefore is priced quite high in many stores.
+Spekkoek is very labor intensive to prepare, and therefore is priced quite high in many shops.
+But it is worth it!

 Tahoe: This is the Dutch-Indonesian word for tofu and is often served fried or sauteed with a spiced sauce.

 We hope you have enjoyed this short explanation of Dutch Indonesian foods that can be found around the Netherlands.
-Look for an article soon on some Indonesian restaurants we like in Amsterdam, or suggest one of your favorites by leaving a comment!
+Do you have a favorite Indonesian dish or restaurant in Amsterdam?
+Find us one social media and let us know about it!